lyft/cartography/README.md

 These instances are open to the internet either through permissive inbound IP permissions defined on their EC2SecurityGroups or their NetworkInterfaces.

 If you know a lot about AWS, you may have noticed that EC2 instances [don't actually have an exposed_internet field](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Instance.html).
-We're able to query for this because Cartography performs some [data augmentation](#data-augmentation) to add this field to EC2Instance nodes.
+We're able to query for this because Cartography performs some [data enrichment](#data-enrichment) to add this field to EC2Instance nodes.

 ### Which [S3](https://aws.amazon.com/s3/) buckets have a policy granting any level of anonymous access to the bucket?